 7-8.
 The UDR notifies the PCF(s) that have subscriptions (from step 1) which match the received AF request using the Nudr_DataRepository_Notify service operation by sending an HTTP POST request to the callback URI of the PCF that was included in the subscription, and the PCF(s) send a "204 No Content" response.

-9. If the received AM Influence data indicated that the AM policy depends on PDU session traffic events (e.g. the application start and application stop for an application Id or PDU session establishment and termination for a DNN and S-NSSAI combination), the PCF for the UE may discover the PCF(s) for a PDU Session that handle(s) the respective UE traffic as described in clause 8.4a.
+9. If the received AM Influence data indicated that the AM policy depends on PDU session traffic events (e.g. the application start and application stop for an application Id or PDU session establishment and termination for a DNN and S-NSSAI combination), the PCF for the UE may discover the PCF(s) for a PDU Session that handle(s) the respective UE traffic as described in clause 8.4A.

 10-11.
 If the received AM Influence data indicated that the request is dependent (or does not depend anymore) on the existence of UE traffic that matches one or more application identifiers and the feature "ApplicationDetectionEvents" defined in 3GPP TS 29.514 [10] is supported, the PCF for the UE may subscribe (or unsubscribe) to the PCF(s) for the PDU Session for notifications about application traffic detection (e.g. start, stop) of the application(s) indicated in the AM Influence data using the Npcf_PolicyAuthorization_Subscribe service operation as described in 3GPP TS 29.514 [10] clause 4.2.6.9.
+Otherwise, steps 10-14 are skipped

 12. The PCF for the PDU Session creates PCC rule(s) including the application ID(s) in the service data flow description, if they do not already exist, and installs the PCC rule(s) and the Policy Control request trigger(s), also if they do not already exist, to detect the start/stop of application traffic in the SMF as described in 3GPP TS 29.512 [9].
 When the SMF detects that the Policy Control Request Trigger is met, the SMF reports to the PCF for the PDU session the start or stop of concerned the application traffic.